 Photo: Jnanaranjan sahu / Wikimedia Commons

-Nandi Hills, located just 60 km from Bangalore, is a serene hill station known for its breathtaking sunrise views and lush greenery.
+Nandi Hills is a serene hill station known for its breathtaking sunrise views and lush greenery.
 The area is home to the historic Nandi temple and several trekking trails, making it a popular spot for adventure enthusiasts.
 Visitors can enjoy the panoramic views of the surrounding valleys and the crisp mountain air.
 Nandi Hills offers a perfect escape from the hustle and bustle of city life.

 Suggested Read: Places To Visit Near Nandi Hills